Kendrick Lamar – For Free? Interlude Video – 5 Connections To Get

 5. Connections with Alright

-The Gospel choir, or Negro Spirituals at the beginning standing in front of the house, metaphor for America, recall this verse in Alright “But if God got us then we gon’ be alright” as well as the chorus
+The Gospel choir, or Negro Spirituals at the beginning in front of the house, stands for the hope sang in in Alright “But if God got us then we gon’ be alright” in spite of the dominative posture of America (represented by the lady, standing up) and the captive Black people (represented by Kendrick, hunkered down on the ground, yet about to break free).

 “When you know we been hurt been down before, when our pride was low, looking at the world like where do we go”